 Fortunately for fans of Tequila Poker, since 1999 the Playtech brand has been built into a global leader in the online casino software industry, and today many of the top destinations for online gamblers all over the world rely on Playtech to power their gaming engines.

 With so many Playtech affiliated online casinos out there, it can be tough to wade through what seems to be hundreds of choices.
 To help make things a bit easier, sourcing reviews directly from the player base can be a great way to identify the most reputable and reliable sites.

-We’ve compiled the top 50 casino brands – based on player generated reviews – which run Playtech software to power their games, including Tequila Poker:
+We’ve compiled the top 50 real money online poker sites – based on player generated reviews – which run Playtech software to power their games, including Tequila Poker:

 - 21Nova Casino

 - 50 Stars Casino